demisto/content/Packs/ExceedLMS/Integrations/IAMExceedLMS/README.md

 Note: This integration should be used as part of our **Identity Lifecycle Management** premium pack.
-For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).This integration was integrated and tested with version v2 of ExceedLMS
+For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

+This integration was integrated and tested with version v2 of ExceedLMS.

 ## Configure ExceedLMS IAM on Cortex XSOAR